What to Expect After the Cabin Crew Assessment Day

 Most flight attendants agree that the challenging work started after the interview when all the paperwork and medical exams had to be completed.

-The entire process of becoming a cabin crew is nerve-wracking.
-From the time you submit your online application to your preparation for the assessment day, research and review of interview stages, to the assessment day with the nervousness of making it through every single step.
-Finally, when all that is over, something else arises: waiting for an answer.
+The entire process of becoming a cabin crew member is nerve-wracking.
+From the time you submit your online application to your preparation for the assessment day, research and review of interview stages, to the assessment day with the nervousness of making it through every step.
+Finally, something else arises when all that is over: waiting for an answer.

 Try to stay positive and hopeful for the future that is in front of you.